josharsh/LearnDocker/dockerFile-Basics/Chapter 3 - COPY.md

 # Understanding COPY:

-Command copy copies files and folder from local machine it puts them on running instance of the container so that container has access to them.
+Command copy copies files and folder from local machine and it puts them on running instance of the container so that container has access to them.

 **Steps To Follow:**